juniorsundarCasual/TGT/vault/volume-5.chapter-331.md

 "What are you doing?"
 Jean inquired as she turned over.
 She smiled as she saw the little girl's brows furrowing as the counts exceeded the number of digits on her hands.

 "Ah!
 I lost count!"
 Kili exclaimed.
-"Okay, I'm going to count out loud like Mister Larks said."
+"Okay, I'm going to count out loud as Mister Larks said."

 "One, two, three, four, five, six, seven, eight, nine, ten, eleven," Kili finished and tilted her head sideways.
 "Eleven times five is..."